 Selling your house is a complicated process that, when gone about in the wrong way, can potentially end with losing out on thousands of dollars on your final sale price.
 Many people have sold their home in the past and it’s likely that once you announce that you are thinking about selling, you will get hit with a tsunami of advice — some good, and some terrible.
 We want to share a few of the biggest myths we have heard from our sellers to help you avoid making similar mistakes.
-If you’re looking for a Sedona real estate agent that can help you get the most money possible for your home, call Bryan and Cindy Real Estate today.
+If you’re looking for a Sedona real estate agent that can help you get the most money possible for your home, call the Dante’s today.

 Myth #1 — The Homeowner Gets to Set The Price of Their Home